 Limited Availability and Reinvestment Risk.
 Investments in reinsurance-related securities may be limited, which may limit the amount of assets the Fund may be able to invest in reinsurance-related securities.
 The limited availability of reinsurance-related securities may be due to a number of factors, including seasonal concentration of issuances, limited selection that meets the Fund's investment objective and lack of availability of reinsurance-related securities in the secondary market.
-Original issuances of event-linked bonds (and in particular hurricane-related catastrophe bonds) may be concentrated in the first two calendar quarters of each year while original issuances of Quota Share Notes may be concentrated in particular reinsurance renewal months (January, and to a lesser extent, April, June, and July).
-Thereafter, the availability of reinsurance-related securities is subject to natural fluctuations in the secondary market.
+Original issuances of event-linked bonds (and in particular hurricane-related catastrophe bonds) may be concentrated in the first two calendar quarters of each year while original issuances of Quota Share Notes may be concentrated in particular reinsurance-related securities is subject to natural fluctuations in the secondary market.
 Therefore, if reinsurance-related securities held by the Fund mature or if the Fund must sell securities to meet repurchase requests, the Fund may be required to hold more cash than it normally would until reinsurance-related securities meeting the Fund's investment objective become available.
 Due to the potentially limited availability of additional reinsurance-related securities, the Fund may be forced to reinvest in securities that are lower yielding or less desirable than the securities the Fund sold.
 This is known as reinvestment risk, and may reduce the overall return on its portfolio securities.